I could list all the habits of successful people and all the things you should stop doing but it wouldn’t matter.

-Balance your learning dose with “practicing” dose to get real benefits from what you learn.
+Balance your learning dose with a “practicing” dose to get real benefits from what you learn.

 The Dose Of Stress ⏲

-Most of the times, stress is not something we choose.
-It just comes in our lives from different sources like work, relationships, environment and so on.
+Most of the time, stress is not something we choose.
+It just comes in our lives from different sources like work, relationships, environment, and so on.

 However, to maintain an optimal amount of flow in work and life, you need the right amount of acute stress.
 In the simplest terms, you experience flow when you get lost in an activity so much that you forget the notion of time.

 Flow increases your focus and makes you happy.
 So if you’re already stressed in life, you should definitely try to minimize it by lowering your cortisol levels.
 But when you want to work on something important and you don’t have enough “stress” to do the work, give yourself targets, constraints, and deadlines to induce flow.

 The right dose of stress at the right time is hard to maintain but works amazingly well when it happens.